mariavitoriav/mariavitoriav/README.md

 ### About Me 😄

 I'm a passionate developer from Brazil with a background in *Chemical Engineering*, currently pursuing a degree in **Information Systems**.
-I hold an *MBA em Agile Project and Product Management*, which has equipped me with valuable skills in managing and delivering successful projects.
+I hold an *MBA in Agile Project and Product Management*, which has equipped me with valuable skills in managing and delivering successful projects.
 My pronouns are she/her.

 ### My Journey 🚀